-In this course, students receive an overview of the psychology of human development and behavior from conception to adolescence.
-It includes the study of psychological processes involved in physical, cognitive and social personality development.
+In this course, students will be introduced to the psychology of human development and behavior from conception to adolescence.
+Topics of study will include the psychological processes involved in physical, cognitive and social personality development.
 Major theories of human development are reviewed and contrasted.
 The course is constructed and taught to be of value to those entering the fields of social work, elementary or secondary education, or nursing and various allied health fields.

 Level I Prereq: Academic Reading and Writing Levels of 6

 Day Class (before 5 p.m.)
 Evening Class (after 5 p.m.)
 Online Class

 The annual schedule class offerings by semester is offered as a planning tool.
 Please refer to the course schedule to see the specific time and platform for which the course is offered.

 Swipe left to see full chart